conradakunga/Blog/_posts/2024-12-26-beware-handling-of-2-digit-years-in-sql-server-t-sql.md

 SET @Date = 'December 26 24'
 ```

-You need to be extremely careful when you specify the year with only two digits.
+You need to be extremely careful when you specify the year with **only two digits**.

 Given the following assignments: